dalcantara7/dalcantara7/README.md

 #### Welcome to my GitHub profile

 - 🔭 I’m currently working on
-1. Generating a heatmap of buzzer beater shots in an NBA season
-2. Developing an automated style transfer application

 #### If you are here to check out my Data Science related work here is a handy list 😄